Which car seat is best for your baby?

 This may seem straightforward to you, but you'd be surprised at how many people think it's perfectly fine to do without a car seat for a ten- or fifteen-minute drive to the store.
 The first rule is this: always strap your child into their restraint, no matter how quick your journey is supposed to be.
 Accidents happen in driveways and cul-de-sacs, too.
 The only acceptable exception to the rule would be if you are rushing your child to a hospital for an injury or illness and need to hold them, in which case you should be seated in the back.

-Where to install the car seat is the next question.
+Which positions are safe for a baby car seat will prompt your next question - is the safest place for a car seat on the left or right of the rear bench?
 Depending on the type of seat, the car you drive, and your state's regulations, your best bet is generally to install the baby seat for your car in the middle of the rear bench away from active airbags.
 This is standard for all family sedan vehicles.
 If you have a three-row family SUV, stick to the second row.

 Never install a car seat on the front seat - should the airbag deploy against the car seat, it could cause a serious, possibly fatal, injury.
 If you're driving a truck with only one row of seats, however, and you don't have a choice, but make sure the airbag is deactivated first.